Garrick Hagon

-Garrick Hagon (/ˈheɪgən/; born September 27, 1939) is a British-Canadian actor in film, stage, television and radio, known for his role as Biggs Darklighter in Star Wars: A New Hope.
-His many films include Batman, Spy Game, Me and Orson Welles and The Message.
+Garrick Hagon (/ˈheɪgən/; born September 27, 1939) is a British-Canadian actor.
+He is known for his role as Biggs Darklighter in Star Wars: A New Hope.
+His films include Batman, Spy Game, Me and Orson Welles and The Message.
 He was the rebel leader Ky in the Doctor Who serial The Mutants, and played Simon Gerrard, Debbie Aldridge's husband in the BBC's The Archers.